22 Bi4 賁

 After line 4 exchanges positions with line 1 becoming masculine, the essence, the inner lower trigram changes from Kan to Xun (to enter, the wind).
 It also changes to the colour white, and the hexagram becomes Lu (56), to journey, wherein one who acts unobtrusively will progress smoothly.
 If it exchanges positions with line 3, it will be in the same state as line 3 and the hexagram will become Zhun (3), difficult to initiate, wherein one needs to collect masculine (momentum).

 Enlightenment through six four: to correctly select and follow what one really needs.
 Essence is substantial but plain white, while the graced appearance is brilliant but superficial.
 Very often people are confused by a brilliant appearance so that they ignore the plain essence.
 One in need of essence should seek the essence itself, and not be affected by a brilliant appearance.
 There will be no discontent in the end, as one will obtain the true essence rather than that which is deteriorated.
 After this line acts accordingly and changes to masculine, the hexagram becomes Li (30), fire and clinging to, which suggests clinging to the right object with heartfelt submission.
-Here both internal and external are brightening.
+Here both internals and externals are brightening.

 The 5th line